 How a customer makes use of organizations is a design decision and depends on the projects.
-For example, organizations may reflect the structure of a company, or each project may have its own organization.
-A role can only belong to a single organization, but a project can use roles from different organizations.
+For example, organizations may reflect the departments or subsidiaries of a company, or each project may have a separate organization with its own set of roles.

 Static allocation means assigning users to roles independent of projects and application execution.

 Everybody Roles: Roles which include every active user that belongs to the customer account.
 All users within a company have the right to perform the functions related to these roles.

 Static Roles: Roles to which users are manually assigned by an administrator in order to give them the permissions necessary to perform their tasks.

 Scripted Roles: Roles to which users are assigned by DigitalSuite based on the execution results of a given script.
 The script applies to all execution modes.
 It can select the users based on the static values of user settings, metadata, preferences, or role memberships.